iter8-tools/docs/docs/user-guide/tasks/custommetrics.md

 # custommetrics

-Fetch metrics from databases (like Prometheus).
+Fetch metrics from databases (like Prometheus) and other REST APIs.

 ## Usage Example
 In this example, the `custommetrics` task fetches metrics from the Prometheus database that is created by [Istio's Prometheus add-on](https://istio.io/latest/docs/ops/integrations/prometheus/).